Boy & Bear: 2020: At Golden Retriever Studios

 In April 2020, Boy & Bear announced the release of their forthcoming acoustic album titled At Golden Retriever Studios, set for release in September 2020.
 The band said "When we tour the USA we often get asked to perform our songs acoustically when we are on the radio...
 It gave us the idea to record a selection of acoustic tracks and present them as an album."

-2022-present: Boy & Bear
+2022–2023: Boy & Bear

 On 8 April 2022, Boy & Bear released "State of Flight", their first single since 2019, and their first released independently.
-Throughout June and July 2022, the group celebrated the 10 year anniversary celebration of their album, Moonfire with an extensive national and regional tour.
+Throughout June and July 2022, the group celebrated the 10-year anniversary celebration of their album Moonfire with an extensive national and regional tour.
 On 23 September 2022, Boy & Bear released "Just to Be Kind".
-In March 2023, the group released "Apex" and announced their fifth studio would be released on 26 May 2023.
+In March 2023, the group released "Apex" and announced their fifth studio album would be released on 26 May 2023.

+In September 2023, Boy & Bear released the three-track EP Lost Dreams.
+The tracks were recorded during the studio sessions for the band's second studio album Harlequin Dream.

+2024–present: Tripping Over Time

+In October 2025, the group released "Tripping Over Time", the title track from their sixth studio album.